 Pest: Spider mites are among the most serious houseplant pests.
 Left untreated they can multiply rapidly, causing injury, defoliation and plant

 death.
 They’re not true insects, but are more closely related to spiders and ticks.
 These mites are oval shaped and yellowish or greenish in color.
+They’re

-for tiny moving creatures on the paper.
+creatures on the paper.
 They make their way indoors in summer and sometimes hide on Christmas trees and greenery in December.

 - Spider Mites